From Benchmarks to Skills: Low-Rank Factors for LLM Evaluation

 \subsection{Latent Space Validation and Reliability}

 We evaluated the inherent quality of the identified skills by assessing the latent skill space's coverage (uniqueness) and internal consistency (reliability).

-\paragraph{Uniqueness.} Uniqueness (\(u_j^2 = 1 - h_j^2\)), quantifies how much of a task’s variance is \emph{not} captured by the latent factors.
-Low uniqueness indicates that the skill space adequately explains task behavior, i.e., the tasks are well-covered by the factor model.
-All tasks in our eight-factor solution (Fig.~\ref{Fig:uniqueness} in~\cref{subapp:uniqueness}) remain below the $\sim$0.40 threshold (max: \textsc{MMLU}\,0.38), indicating strong coverage~\citep{Costello2005}.
+\paragraph{Uniqueness.} Uniqueness (\(u_j^2 = 1 - h_j^2\)) quantifies how much of a task’s variance is \emph{not} captured by latent factors.
+Low values show the skill space adequately explains task behavior, i.e., tasks are well-covered by the factor model.
+All tasks in our eight-factor solution (Fig.~\ref{Fig:uniqueness} in\cref{subapp:uniqueness}) sit below the $\sim$0.40 threshold (max: \textsc{MMLU}\,0.38), indicating strong coverage~\citep{Costello2005}.

 \paragraph{Reliability.}